 The MSOTRF Presentation Award provides financial support towards the presentation of original research findings by occupational therapists presenting at a national or international scientific meeting.

-The Outstanding Occupational Therapists Award was established in 1989 as a means to honour an MSOT member who has made an outstanding contribution to the profession (MSOT Board members are not eligible while in office).
+The Outstanding OT Award was established in 1989 as a means to honour a MSOT member who has made an outstanding contribution to the profession (MSOT Board members are not eligible while in office).

 In 2022 the MSOT Board is offering up to 10 Professional Development Bursaries.
 Complete the form on the link by August 1, 2022.
 If more than 10 applications are received a draw will occur on August 2, 2022 and recipients will be contacted by the Canadian Occupational Therapy Foundation to receive the funds.
 Recipients will also be announced at the OT Celebration Night from a random draw of applicants.
 This award of $200 supports MSOT members in funding previously attending professional development.
 It is for professional development done in the previous year (October 1, 2021-August 1, 2022).